BrianPerel/fun-ops/README.md

 ## Project Description

-* A collection of all sorts of different cross-platform Java programs I am making that I find interesting.
-Project start date: Dec 11, 2020
+* A collection of all sorts of different cross-platform Java programs I am making that I find interesting

+* Project start date: Dec 11, 2020

 ## Other Notes